top of page

 Our Lab is a community that:

-4. Educates and supports junior investigators (health professions students, resident physicians, graduate students, junior faculty and others) to produce actionable and sustainable research
+4. Educates, mentors, and supports early-career investigators (health professions students, resident physicians, graduate students, early-stage faculty, and others) to produce actionable and sustainable research.

 Image by Joshua Hibbert